qfluentwidgets/qfluentwidgets.github.io/dev/docs/guide/theme.md

 * `Theme.DARK`: Dark theme
 * `Theme.AUTO`: Follow system theme.
 If the system theme cannot be detected, the light theme will be used.

+`toggleTheme()` is used to toggle the theme mode.
 When the theme changes, `qconfig` will emit the `themeChanged` signal.

 If you want to automatically switch the interface style when the theme changes, you can inherit `StyleSheetBase` and override the `path()` method.
-Suppose you have a `MainWindow` class and its qss file paths are `app/resource/qss/light/main_window.qss` and `app/resource/qss/dark/main_window.qss`, the code can be written like this:
+Suppose you have a `Window` class and its qss file paths are `qss/light/window.qss` and `qss/dark/window.qss`, the code can be written like this:

 ```python
 from enum import Enum